 Matters of concern or key risks to escalate Decisions made No matters of concern or key risks to escalate.
-Integrated Performance Report: The Committee were keen to understand the levels of assurance within UHDB Maternity Services relating to the cultural transformation work which is being undertaken.
+The following items were approved by the Group: Integrated Performance Report: The Committee were keen to understand the levels of assurance within UHDB Maternity Services relating to the cultural transformation work which is being undertaken.
 To be included in the next Maternity update.
 Board Assurance Framework: It was agreed that the Committee recommends to Board that the risks posed by the current system financial pressures should be added to BAF Risk SR1 as a threat (Threat 4).
 System Quality and Performance Committee Terms of reference were approved.
-Major actions commissioned or work underway Pocitive accurances received major actions commissioned or work anderway Positive assurances received The following pieces of work will be regularly presented to the Committee: The following papers were presented for assurance: The following pieces of work will be regularly presented to the Committee: • Deep Dives as per the Committee forward plan.
+Major actions commissioned or work underway Positive assurances received The following pieces of work will be regularly presented to the Committee: The following papers were presented for assurance: Deep Dives as per the Committee forward plan.
 Deep Dive into Nursing and Midwifery Excellence Programme Integrated Performance Report: the improvements in Cancer waits were noted recognising there are still some breeches.
-Board Assurance Framework
+Board Assurance Framework System Quality Group Assurance Report Comments on the effect tiveness of the meeting Those present agreed that the meeting had been effective, with sufficient opportunity for discussion and that the papers presented were appropriate.